GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 .. image:: fcCo2_saturation-1.png
    :width: 600px

-Closing up to the wellbore, we can see the reservoir filling up with Co2,
+Closing up to the wellbore, we can see the reservoir filling up with CO :sub:`2`,

 .. image:: fcCo2_sat.gif
    :width: 600px